Current postgraduate researchers and their topics

 Tani Shaw (Phd candidate) The sustainability of economics.

-Rachel Watson (PhD candidate) The full spectrum of costs and benefits of decentralised recycled water schemes under varying governance arrangements.
+Rachel Watson (PhD candidate) The impacts of distributed recycled water systems..